Bone health: Bone mineral density

 Bone mineral density (BMD) is a measure commonly used to quantify bone health.
 A lower BMD value indicates an increased risk of an osteoporosis or a fracture.
 There is a large range of factors influencing BMD.
 Protein consumption has shown to be beneficial for bone density by providing amino acid substrates necessary for bone matrix formation.
 It is also thought that blood concentration of the bone formation stimulant, Insulin-like Growth Factor-I (IGF-I), is increased from high protein consumption and parathyroid hormone (PTH), a bone resorption stimulant, is decreased.
 Although protein has shown to be beneficial for increasing bone mass, or bone mineral density, there is no significant association between protein intake and fracture incidence.
 In other words, a low BMD can be predictive of osteoporosis and increased fracture risk, but a higher BMD does not necessarily mean better bone health.
 High BMD is also correlated with other health issues.
 For example, a higher BMD has also been associated with increased risk of breast cancer.

+Signs and diagnosis of osteoporosis

+Osteoporosis is often asymptomatic until a fracture occurs.
+Common indicators include back pain, loss of height, a stooped posture, and fractures resulting from minor falls or movements.

+Diagnosis

+A bone mineral density test, such as dual-energy X-ray absorptiometry, is commonly used to assess bone strength, particularly in the hip and spine.
+Screening is generally recommended for women aged 65 and older, postmenopausal women with risk factors, and some men based on clinical evaluation.